dtr-org/unit-e/doc/build-freebsd.md

 ======================
 (updated for FreeBSD 11.1)

-This guide describes how to build bitcoind and command-line utilities on FreeBSD.
+This guide describes how to build united and command-line utilities on FreeBSD.

 This guide does not contain instructions for building the GUI.